wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.1.2 =
 Fixes a bug in 3.3 that adds an image's thumbnail url instead of the original url, to the widget.

+= 0.1.3 =
+Added ability to use the "From URL" tab on the Media Upload when selecting an image.